 The ceramic case looks very cool and pretty.
 No word on the price of those things.
 The Apple Watch Nike Plus version looks a little less beautiful, though I suppose I could see the super-rich athletic-type sporting these as one of the 8 watches they own.

-Pokemon Go on the Apple Watch was demoed, but sadly this game is dying, so I’m not sure how many people are excited for this.
+Pokemon Go on the Apple Watch was demoed, but sadly this game is dying, so I’m not sure how many people are excited about this.
 The watch interface is still kind of clunky, but it seems to be improving.

 There is a shiny “Jet Black” and a “Black” version.
 This looks beautiful.
 I think I’m going to get either the Black or the Jet Black this time around.